AxisCommunications/acap-runtime/README.md

 ## Building protofiles for Python

 The repository includes a Dockerfile (`Dockerfile.proto`) for building the APIs protofiles for Python.
 The Dockerfile generates the necessary Python files from the protobuf definitions, allowing gRPC communication with the ACAP Runtime service.
-This means that applications can copy these prebuilt files from ACAP Runtime container image instead of having to build the protofiles themselves.
+This means that applications can copy these prebuilt files from `axisecp/acap-runtime:<Release version>-protofiles` image instead of having to build the protofiles themselves.

 To build the protofiles: